Book – The Prophet (Summary)

 8) On Self-knowledge – Your heart knows in silence the secrets of the days and the nights.
 But your ears thirst for the sound of your heart’s knowledge.
 You would know in words that which you have always known in thought.

-9) On Teaching – No man can reveal to you anything at all but that which already lies half asleep in the dawning of your knowledge.
+9) On Teaching – No man can reveal anything but that which already lies half asleep in the dawning of your knowledge.

-If he is indeed wise he does not bid you enter the house of his wisdom, but rather leads you to the threshold of your own mind.
+If he is wise, he does not bid you enter the house of his wisdom but rather leads you to the threshold of your mind.

-For without words, in friendship, all thoughts, all desires, all expectations are born and shared, with joy that is unclaimed.
+For without words, in friendship, all thoughts, desires, and expectations are born and shared with unclaimed joy.

-11) On Talking – You talk when you cease to be at peace with your thoughts and in much of your talks, thinking is half murdered.
-For thought is a bird of space, that in a cage of words may indeed unfold its wings but cannot fly.
+11) On Talking – You talk when you cease to be at peace with your thoughts, and in much of your talks, thinking is half murdered.
+For review is a bird of space that may indeed unfold its wings in a cage of words but cannot fly.

-12) On Good & Evil – Explaining Good & Evil nicely Al Mustafa says what is evil is but good tortured by its own hunger and thirst?
-Verily when good is hungry it seeks food even in dark caves, and when it thirsts it drinks even of dead waters.
+12) On Good & Evil – Explaining Good & Evil nicely, Al Mustafa says what evil is but good tortured by its hunger and thirst.
+Verily, when sound is hungry, it seeks food even in dark caves; when it thirsts, it drinks even dead waters.

-13) On Prayer – You pray in your distress and in your need; Should you might pray also in the fullness of your joy and in your days of abundance.
+13) On Prayer – You pray in your distress and your need; Should you also pray in the fullness of your joy and your days of abundance?
 For what is prayer but the expansion of yourself into the living ether?

 And if you cannot but weep when your soul summons you to prayer, she should spur you again and yet again, though weeping, until you shall come laughing.

-Al Mustafa then answer few more questions in brief about topics like Pleasure, Beauty, Love Religion, Death and few more.
+Al Mustafa then briefly answers a few more questions about Pleasure, Beauty, Love, Religion, Death, and more.

-Its quick read and I believe this will help you enhance your perspective in key areas of life.
-Loved the book and strongly recommend reading it. if, at all you choose to read this book, Do share your experience and what you pick from the book.
+It’s a quick read, and I believe this will help you enhance your perspective in critical areas of life.
+I loved the book and strongly recommend reading it.
+If, at all, you choose to read this book, Do share your experience and what you pick from the book.